GET IN TOUCH

 Individual With Unfiled Returns and Wage Garnishment

-An individual taxpayer received a wage garnishment due to several unfiled tax returns.
+An individual taxpayer faced wage garnishment due to several unfiled tax returns.
 They contacted the department, filed all missing documents, and provided proof of prior payments.
-After recalculating penalties, the taxpayer qualified for a payment plan and received penalty abatement.
-Their bank levy was lifted within thirty days, and wages were restored without additional garnishment.
+After recalculating the balance, the taxpayer qualified for a payment plan and received penalty abatement.
+The wage garnishment was released once the installment agreement was established and compliant.

 Self-Employed Worker Experiencing Financial Hardship

 A self-employed professional faced levy enforcement after falling behind on estimated payments.
 They requested an Offer in Compromise based on demonstrated hardship and submitted all required financial documentation.
-The department reviewed their AGI, expenses, and property details, ultimately approving a reduced settlement.
-The levy was withdrawn, and the taxpayer paid the agreed amount while maintaining compliance on future filings.
+The department reviewed its income, expenses, and financial details before making a determination on the settlement offer.
+The taxpayer maintained compliance on future filings after the resolution.

 Additional Information and Resources for North Carolina Taxpayers